ymnpy/LatticeAnalysis_scripts/README.md

 -To do EDA (exploratory data analysis)
 -To train ML (machine learning) models and make predictions -To perform optimization with GA (genetic algorithm) -> Note this code is not belong to me, it is taken from somewhere on the internet.

+Note: The code has comments here and there, I generally brute forced my way out of it to accomplish that I needed so it is up to user of these codes to fix those places.